Introduction to engineering mechanics and its role in modern engineering analysis and design. Project activity.

 Engineering mechanics (statics, dynamics, solid mechanics, and fluid mechanics) and the role that mechanics plays in engineering analysis and design.
 For Technology and Management majors only.

 Forces, moments, couples; resultants of force systems; equilibrium analysis and free-body diagrams; analysis of forces acting on members of trusses, frames, etc.; shear-force and bending-moment distributions; Coulomb friction; centroids and center of mass; applications of statics in design.
 Credit is not given for both TAM 210 and TAM 211.
-Prerequisite: PHYS 211; credit or concurrent registration in MATH 241.
+Prerequisite: PHYS 211; credit or concurrent registration in either MATH 241 OR MATH 257.

 Forces, moments, and couples; resultants of force systems; equilibrium analysis and free-body diagrams; analysis of forces acting on members of trusses, frames, etc.; shear-force and bending-moment distributions; Coulomb friction; centroids, center of mass, moment of inertia, polar moment of inertia, and product of inertia; virtual work; hydrostatic pressure; applications of statics in design.
 Credit is not given for both TAM 211 and TAM 210.
-Prerequisite: PHYS 211; credit or concurrent registration in MATH 241.
+Prerequisite: PHYS 211; credit or concurrent registration in either MATH 241 OR MATH 257.

 Kinematics and dynamics of the three-dimensional motion of particles; kinematics and dynamics of the plane motion of rigid bodies; methods of work energy and impulse momentum; moving reference frames.
 Prerequisite: TAM 210 or TAM 211.